willdearman/willdearman/_posts/2016-06-09-growing-into-product-panagement.md

 - The product needs a short iteration cycle so I can evolve it through frameworks in a reasonable amount of time.
 While I could go the [route of a physical product](http://www.seanogle.com/guest-posts/amazon-fba), intuitively it feels like it would take too long to demonstrate that I am learning from feedback
 - For me to stand out, my product needs to be something unique (no ride sharing, monthly box of menagerie, or fitness tracker for number of times you stand on your head)
 - The product needs to solve a problem that is interesting enough to keep me motivated throughout the lifecycle (sorry [dog poop monitoring mobile app](http://res.cloudinary.com/general-assembly-profiles/image/upload/v1460939434/lkjtewfe2etkg6nctysq.pdf))
-- Bonus point if the product, is not just a product but a ["Whole New Way of Thinking"](https://hbr.org/2014/07/dont-sell-a-product-sell-a-whole-new-way-of-thinking/)
+- Bonus point if the product is not just a product but a ["Whole New Way of Thinking"](https://hbr.org/2014/07/dont-sell-a-product-sell-a-whole-new-way-of-thinking/)

 I decided to narrow my focus to exploring a digital product with limited complexity, leveraging existing open source and open APIs, that hopefully leads people to question some fundamental assumption.
 Ultimately inspiration came from an unexpected place, and set me on the path of developing a product I'm very excited about.